chukwuemekaodigwe/demo_credit/README.md

     3 ==> TRANSFER

 ```
 This makes for easy management and expansion.
-The types can easily be expaneded without need of modifying the database schema.
-It would be implemented on the code, which I already gave room for by creating a base model that orchstras all operations needing little or no adjustment to meet specific needs.
+The types can easily be expanded without the need to modify the database schema.
+It would be implemented on the code, which I already gave room for by creating a base model that orchestrates all operations needing little or no adjustment to meet specific needs.

-### Little explanantion about the database models
+### Little explanation about the database models

-In my project model I have one base model in which i implemented all the database CRUD operations implemented within the baseservice class.
-Then all other models, namely `users`, `wallets`, and `transactions` implements and extends this base class to inherit its menthods and either extend or add new methods to it to siut their use case.
-This gives us an edge of a maintainable, scaleable, readable and reliable code.
+In my project model, I have one base model in which I implemented all the database CRUD operations implemented within the `BaseService` class.
+Then all other models, namely `users`, `wallets`, and `transactions` implement and extend this base class to inherit its methods and either extend or add new methods to it to siut their use case.
+This gives us an edge of maintainable, scaleable, readable and reliable code.

 ### Installation and Use

-To clone or use the project code you need to `clone this repq`, then ensure you have latest `nodejs` installed.
+To clone or use the project code you need to `clone this repo`, then ensure you have the latest `nodejs` installed.
 Then run
-`npm install` within th project directory, then create the database and add its credential to the project by creating a .env file and copying the example.env into it and edit as your requirements.
+`npm install` within the project directory, then create the database and add its credential to the project by creating a .env file copying the `sample.env` into it and editing as per your requirements.

-Then run `npx knex migrate:latest` to install the database tablesa and configuarations.
+Then run `npx knex migrate:latest` to install the database tables and configurations.
 On success, run `npm run dev` to start the development server of this project